+We have a few options when it comes to the way we view the world.
 One perspective we can adopt is to view life as a woeful journey, where our primary purpose is avoiding pain.
-If we choose this view of life, our radar will stay tuned for anything that might endanger our comfort.
+If we choose this view, our radar will stay tuned for anything that might endanger our comfort.
 Anything that smacks of risk, of turmoil or suffering.

 But God is speaking “behind us” as we walk, saying “This is the way, walk in it.”
 This is active engagement.
 It is a life that seeks creation over mere consumption.
 Achievement over comfort.
 To walk a path rather than to just rest in the shade of a tree.
 To be actors rather than spectators.

 The thing we are meant to be pursuing is Christ and his obedience.
 To play the part of a faith superhero.
 To live as new creations in Christ in a manner that spreads life to all around us.
 To constructively engage circumstances as opportunities.

 And the crossroads along the pursuit are our choices.

 The first step to making good choices is to look for them.
 Discover how many opportunities we have to make a decision.
 We find what we look for.
 And life is a journey of choices, a maze of decisions.